-In terms of international cooperation and consultations, there are planned meetings with representatives from Baltic Sea Region countries.
+In terms of international cooperation and consultations, there were organized meetings with representatives from Baltic Sea Region countries.
 First international informational and discussion meeting concerning development of the "Maritime spatial plan for Polish sea areas in scale 1:200 000" took place in Gdansk on 18-19 October 2016.
 Invited were representatives of national authorities responsible for planning and management of sea areas.
-Second international cooperation and consultations meeting, where first preliminary draft of the polish plan was presented, took place in Warsaw on 6-7 November 2017.
+Second international cooperation and consultations meeting, where first preliminary draft of the Polish plan was presented, took place in Warsaw on 6-7 November 2017.
+The third and the last international consultations meeting took place on 4-5 June 2019 in Warsaw.
+During this meeting the third draft of the plan was presented, and countries had the opportunity to submit substantive comments on the documentation.
+The official procedure of transboundary environmental impact assessment of the draft plan, led by the General Directorate for Environmental Protection, started in February 2020.
+In April 2021 the Council of Ministers adopted the plan.
+After publishing in the Official Journal, it will become binding.